SwimMac/swimmaccarolina.org/src/pages/masters.md

 <div class="bg-gray-100 p-6 my-6 text-center" markdown="1">

-If you would like to join our program, please email for information and include the location you would like to swim at to <a href="mailto:masters@swimmaccarolina.org">masters@swimmaccarolina.org.</a>
+If you would like to join our program, please email for information and include the primary location you would like to swim at to <a href="mailto:masters@swimmaccarolina.org">masters@swimmaccarolina.org.</a>

 **All swimmers participating in workouts MUST be USMS members.**